An easy and fun project! Learn how to make glitter wine glasses easily with mod podge and glitter. So many personalized wine glasses you could make!

 This is actually a pretty easy DIY craft and if you want to learn how to make glitter wine glasses read on!
 I have a ton of pictures, so stay with me.

-These glitter glasses are so fun to take to a party with you or to have at home if you are hosting.
-Or make them to be part of a wine lovers gift basket!
+These glitter glasses are so fun to take to a party with you or to have at home if you are hosting baby showers or bridal showers.
+Or perfect way to add elegance to a wedding reception.

 There are also printable instructions at the bottom of the post.